Cruises to New Zealand

 Ready to experience the near-tangible magic of these incredible islands?
 AdventureSmith Explorations offers the largest selection of New Zealand small ship cruises.
 Let our experienced team guide you to best plan, book and enjoy your cruise to New Zealand.
 Why book with us?

 Work with one dedicated U.S.-based specialist to purchase & prepare for your New Zealand cruise.

-Our small ship cruises include guided hiking, skiff rides & even flightseeing.
+Our New Zealand cruises include guided hiking, skiff rides & even flightseeing.

-Another unique way to include cruising New Zealand in your travel plans is to embark or disembark here on an Antarctica cruise itinerary.
+Another unique way of cruising New Zealand is to embark or disembark here on an Antarctica cruise itinerary.
 You’ll explore a far less visited region of Antarctica including the Ross Sea and New Zealand’s sub-Antarctic Islands like the Auckland Islands and Campbell Island.
 On these routes you’ll spend way more time below the Polar Circle than an average Antarctica itinerary as well as be able to continue your travels in New Zealand.
 New Zealand Antarctica cruises embark from either Dunedin or Bluff, the country’s “most southerly” town.

 |Avg.
 High (F)||71||71||66||59||53||47||46||50||55||60||64||68|